Ekkehard-Schulze/1-Wire-temperature-logger-RPi/README.md

 - Multiple temperature sensors on a single long cable

-- Auto-discovery of sensors on startup
+- Auto-discovery of sensors on system startup

 - Mixed usage of sensor types:
   - DS18B20     ±0.5°C accuracy from -10°C to +85°C